Chad Walter

-Charles David Walter (born June 10, 1971) is a NASCAR crew chief who works for GMS Racing as the crew chief of the No. 24 Chevrolet Silverado driven by Rajah Caruth in the NASCAR Craftsman Truck Series.
+Charles David Walter (born June 10, 1971) is an American NASCAR crew chief who works for Spire Motorsports as the crew chief of their No. 77 Chevrolet Silverado in the NASCAR Craftsman Truck Series driven by Andrés Pérez de Lara and Corey LaJoie.

-Career
+Racing career

+2005–2008: Hendrick Motorsports and JR Motorsports

 Walter landed his first crew chiefing job in 2005, calling the shots for Hendrick Motorsports' No. 5 Busch Series team with drivers Kyle Busch, Jimmie Johnson, Adrián Fernández, Kyle Krisiloff, and Justin Labonte in 2005 and 2006.
 He had previously worked as an engineer for Hendrick as well as Dale Earnhardt, Inc.

 Walter was the crew chief for the No. 24 Hendrick Motorsports Chevrolet in the Busch Series in 2007, working with drivers Casey Mears and Landon Cassill.
 In 2008, when Hendrick's Nationwide team merged into JR Motorsports, Walter moved to JRM.
 Since the No. 24 team was shut down as part of the merger, he became crew chief of the No. 5 car, replacing Mike Bumgarner, who remained with Hendrick.

 In late February 2008, he was suspended for six races for having an illegal rear spoiler in the opening inspection on Dale Earnhardt Jr.'s racecar.
 He was fined $25,000 and placed on probation until December 31, 2008.
 He resigned from JR Motorsports in July 2008 before the race at IRP.

+2009–2012: Penske Racing

-After not working for any team for the remainder of 2008, he joined Penske Racing's No. 12 Nationwide Series team as the crew chief for rookie Justin Allgaier for the 2009 season.
+After not working for any team for the remainder of 2008, Walter joined Penske Racing's No. 12 Nationwide Series team as the crew chief for rookie Justin Allgaier for the 2009 season.
 They did not win any races that year, but they finished sixth in points.
 The duo remained together in 2010, and they did score their first win at the spring Bristol race.
 Allgaier finished fourth in points and was the highest finishing Nationwide Series regular in the standings.

 Due to sponsor Verizon leaving NASCAR after 2010, the No. 12 team could not find enough sponsorship, and Allgaier left for Turner Motorsports for 2011.
 However, Walter remained with Penske and continued to crew chief the same car when it was fielded part-time for Sam Hornish Jr. Hornish would run twelve races that year, picking up one win at Phoenix towards the end of the season.
 Additional sponsorship was found after they scored that win, which enabled the team to go back to full-time in 2012.
 Despite finishing fourth in the standings, Hornish went winless.